-- efficacy and potential advantages compared to alternative treatments; - the ability to offer our medicines for sale at competitive prices; - convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - ensuring uninterrupted product supply; - · the strength of marketing and distribution support; - sufficient third-party coverage or reimbursement; and - the prevalence and severity of any side effects.
+- efficacy and potential advantages compared to alternative treatments; - the ability to offer our medicines for sale at competitive prices; - convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - ensuring uninterrupted product supply; - the strength of marketing and distribution support; - · sufficient third-party coverage or reimbursement; and - the prevalence and severity of any side effects.

-If we are unable to establish and maintain sales and marketing capabilities or enter into agreements with third parties to sell and market our product candidates, we may not be successful in commercializing PYRUKYND® or our product candidates if they are approved.
+If we are unable to maintain sales and marketing capabilities or enter into agreements with third parties to sell and market our product candidates, we may not be successful in commercializing PYRUKYND® or our product candidates if they are approved.

 We have limited experience in the sale, marketing or distribution of pharmaceutical products.
 To achieve commercial success for approved medicines for which we retain sales and marketing responsibilities, we must either develop a sales and marketing organization or outsource these functions to other third parties.
-Although we had established sales and marketing capabilities to support our co-promotion efforts for IDHIFA® and our sales of TIBSOVO® prior to the sale of our oncology business to Servier, we are again in the process of building our sales and marketing infrastructure to support our commercial launch and sell PYRUKYND® for the treatment of hemolytic anemia in adults with pyruvate kinase (PK) deficiency in the United States.
-We may need to further build our sales and marketing infrastructure to commercialize PYRUKYND® in other indications or outside of the United States or to commercialize any of our other product candidates for which we obtain marketing approval.
+Although we have established sales and marketing capabilities to support our commercial launch of PYRUKYND® for the treatment of hemolytic anemia in adults with PK deficiency in the United States and we are currently providing access to PYRUKYND® free of charge for eligible patients in the EU and Great Britain through a global managed access program, we may need to further build our sales and marketing infrastructure, either directly or with a third-party partner, to maintain our ongoing commercialization efforts and to commercialize PYRUKYND® in other indications or outside of the United States or to commercialize any of our other product candidates for which we obtain marketing approval.